polkaulfield/lol-for-linux-installer/README.md

 ## Can i uninstall the game?
 - You can with the Python script, as it will generate an `uninstall.py` file in the directory you installed the game.

-- The bash script does not have a uninstaller script, but you can remove it manually by deleting the leagueoflegends desktop file from `/.local/share/applications` and deleting the game folder.

 ## Buy me a coffee